 CantApplyOperationToCurrentStateFault: The activity is in a state from which the Resume operation cannot be applied.
 In the extended BES state model above, this means that the activity is already in a terminal state (i.e. Finished, Failed, or Cancelled), or staging (i.e. Running:Stage-in or Running:Stage-out).

 NotAuthorizedFault: The EPR for this activity is valid; however the validated user credential is not authorized to perform the specified operation.
 For instance, this activity may be owned by another user.

+OperationNotSupportedFault:The EPR for this activity is valid; however, the BES on which this activity is running does not support activity Resume.

 GetActivityHistory